NU-Digital-Cultures/Trout/README.md

 ## Student Renting

 ## Our Research Method: Our Survey (Tenant Talk, 2024)
-Information regarding the process our survey,  (2024) can be found [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Research%20Methods/Survey.md).
+Information regarding the process our survey (2024) can be found [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Research%20Methods/Survey.md).
 <br>

 The results of our survey were used to inform the production of our app, in that the responses we received were: